Killinwraith/ClassScope/README.md

+# ClassScope — A Class-Aware RAG Study System

-# Personal Multi-Class Neural Study System
+### A Personal Multi-Class Neural Study System

 A **class-aware, Retrieval-Augmented Generation (RAG) study platform** that allows students to upload lecture materials per course and study using an AI assistant that is **strictly grounded in their own notes**.